Azure/AKS/blog/_posts/2024-12-04-mirrord-on-aks.md

 mirrord is cloud agnostic and seamlessly supports AKS.
 Additionally, the setup process is exceedingly simple: as long as you can access your cluster with `kubectl`, you can run mirrord and start developing with a lightning fast feedback loop.

-Next up are a couple of walkthroughs for using the mirrord VSCode plugin to develop parts of the [AKS store demo sample](https://github.com/Azure-Samples/aks-store-demo); the [first example](A practical example: Rust) looks at `product-service`, a Rust application, and [the second](A(nother) practical example: Golang) looks at `makeline-service`, which is written in Go.
+Next up are a couple of walkthroughs for using the mirrord VSCode plugin to develop parts of the [AKS store demo sample](https://github.com/Azure-Samples/aks-store-demo); the [first example](#a-practical-example-rust) looks at `product-service`, a Rust application, and [the second](#another-practical-example-golang) looks at `makeline-service`, which is written in Go.
 Feel free to try both or whichever one interests you more.
 They are completely independent of each other, but I would recommend reading the Rust example even if you only want to follow the Go walkthrough.

 ## A practical example: Rust